+Aurecon provided project management, geotechnical, facade engineering, land surveying and building services.
 The multi award-winning building features technologically advanced and highly flexible studios, auditoria, lecture theatres, exhibition spaces, administrative and research work areas, as well as a library.

-In collaboration with Brookfield Multiplex, local firm John Wardle Architects, and Boston-based firm, NADAAA, Aurecon rose to the brief which challenged the team to deliver a living, pedagogical building exemplifying sustainable design and 'transformative teaching’.
+In collaboration with Brookfield Multiplex, local firm John Wardle Architects, and Boston-based firm, NADAAA, Aurecon rose to the brief which challenged the team to deliver a living, pedagogical building four months ahead of schedule.

-The pedagogy outlined in the initial project brief also presented a few obstacles in terms of finding the right balance of exposed and hidden services, while the building’s ceiling areas were created using a wide variety of building materials, including open areas, perforated sections and transparent ceiling materials, as well as solid materials.
+The pedagogy outlined in the initial project brief presented a few obstacles in terms of finding the right balance of exposed and hidden services, while the building’s ceiling areas were created using a wide variety of building materials, including open areas, perforated sections and transparent ceiling materials, as well as solid materials.

-The transparent nature of the building also highlights the activities of students and staff to the wider community by encouraging peer learning amongst academic peers and the general public to bear witness to research and teaching activities conducted within the field of design.
+The transparent nature of the building also highlights the activities of students and staff to the wider community thereby encouraging peer learning amongst academic peers and the general public to bear witness to research and teaching activities conducted within the field of design.

 Amongst other innovative green solutions such as LED lighting, up to 750 000 litres of water can be collected from the roof and building exterior and stored in the basement.
 The water is used for building services such as bathrooms and irrigation.

 In a letter of thanks and acknowledgement to Aurecon for its involvement in the project, the University of Melbourne offered two touch points of gratitude.
 The client noted “Aurecon’s ability to give honest, practical and expert advice on sustainable green building practices”.
 They also thanked Aurecon for their investment in the students’ journey of learning.